What is Sepsis and Septicaemia?

-Important: If you are in any doubt as to whether someone is suffering from the early stages of sepsis, then you should call NHS 111 and seek professional advice immediately.
-In cases of severe sepsis, or septic shock, then the situation is an emergency, and you should go to your local A&E department, or call 999.
-For more information about septic shock, click here to read our article on the subject.
+Please Note: If you are in any doubt as to whether someone is suffering from the early stages of sepsis, then you should call NHS 111 and seek professional advice immediately.
+In cases of severe sepsis, or septic shock, the situation is an emergency and you should go to your local A&E department, or call 999.

 The words sepsis and septicemia are sometimes confused.
-Sepsis is the more commonly encountered, and this refers to the condition itself.
-Septicaemia is considered outdated by some institutions, and refers more specifically to the bacteria that have caused the sepsis.
+Sepsis is the more commonly encountered term which refers to the condition itself.
+Septicaemia is considered an outdated term by some institutions, and refers more specifically to the bacteria that have caused sepsis.

 Sepsis has varying symptoms, which may manifest in some patients and not others.
-In addition, they can vary between age groups, which we’ll explain in more detail in the section.
+In addition, the symptoms of sepsis can vary between age groups, which we’ll explain in more detail in the section.

 The following sepsis signs are more severe – if a child presents any of these, then you should seek emergency medical help immediately by calling 999 or visiting your nearest A&E:

 In adults and children over five, the most commonly encountered symptoms of early sepsis include the following:

-Seek advice from NHS 111 if you or anyone else suspects sepsis as a result of the above.
-The below blood infection symptoms can be present for more severe cases of sepsis, or even septic shock.
-If you experience these yourself, or note these symptoms in another person, then call 999 immediately.
+The below blood infection symptoms can be present in more severe cases of sepsis, or even septic shock.
+If you experience these yourself, or note these sepsis symptoms in adults, then call 999 immediately.